-You'll love this Best Split Pea Soup recipe if you think making a homemade pea soup recipe from scratch takes too much effort.
+You'll love this quick and easy split pea soup recipe, even if you think making a homemade split pea soup recipe from scratch takes too much effort.

-It's a terrific dinner recipe to cook during those busy weeknights.
+It's a wonderful dinner recipe to cook during those busy weeknights.
 That's because it's much simpler to put together than you think!

 Plus, the taste of this green pea soup is so worth it.
 It's amazing!